NICOLAH – Out of the Pie

 Tell us your best means of expressing yourself.

-I would say the best way of expressing oneself is being unafraid, to be honest, and show your raw self.
+I would say the best way of expressing oneself is being unafraid, being honest, and show your raw self.
 What I know best is through writing a song and I’m learning how to expand my creativity visually.
 I’ve just started producing music videos and graphics to go along with my singles…

 Tell us your opinion on using music to deliberate on issues affecting people like corruption, immoralities, politics, and religion.